Brewnetic/midterm-review-jeopardy/README.md

 ## How to Use This for Your Own Study

-You can play the [game](https://brewnetic.github.io/midterm-review-jeopardy/) anytime by clicking the link.You can also use it offline by following these steps:
+You can play the [game](https://github.com/Brewnetic/Midterm-Review-Jeopardy) anytime by clicking the link.
+You can also use it offline by following these steps:

 1. Download the `index.html` file from this repository.
 2. Open the file in any modern web browser (like Chrome, Firefox, or Safari).